 Tim Shorten was born in Bolton, Lancs.
 He studied at Bolton College of Art & Design, Preston Polytechnic (now the University of Central Lancashire) where he gained a BA (Hons) degree in Fine Art, and Leeds Polytechnic.

-Tim is currently working on a much anticipated collection due for release later in 2017.
-He is influenced by Edward Hopper, Stanley Spencer and David Hockney.
+Tim has recently retired from his full time job and is spending much more time painting and is currently working on a much anticipated collection due for release later in 2019.
+Tim is influenced by Edward Hopper, Stanley Spencer and David Hockney.
 Tim's works are held in many private collections here in the UK and abroad.